Antone Bossenberry

 Antone Jason Bossenberry Romero (born 14 August 2008) is a Canadian soccer player who plays as a midfielder for Toronto FC II.

 Early life

-Bossenberry was born on 14 August 2008.
-Born in Canada, he is of Mexican ancestry through his parents.
+Antone was born on 14 August 2008.
+Born in Canada, he is of Mexican ancestry through his mother.
+As a youth player, Antone joined the youth academy of Toronto FC.

 Club career

-As a youth player, Bossenberry joined the youth academy of Toronto FC.
-Ahead of the 2025 season, he was promoted to the club's reserve team.
+Ahead of the 2025 season, he was promoted and signed to the club's reserve team.
+In April 2026, he joined the Toronto FC first team on a short-term loan.

 International career

-Bossenberry is a Canada youth international.
+Antone is a Canada youth international.
 During February 2025, he played for the Canada men's national under-17 soccer team for 2025 CONCACAF U-17 World Cup qualification.
+Antone was also rostered for the 2025 FIFA U-17 World Cup in Doha, Qatar.

 Style of play

-Bossenberry plays as a midfielder.
-English newspaper The Guardian wrote in 2025 that he is "a complete attacking midfielder who uses his 165cm (5ft 5in) stature to his advantage, making explosive dashes with the ball.
+Antone plays as a midfielder.
+English newspaper The Guardian wrote in 2025 that he is "a complete attacking midfielder who uses his stature to his advantage, making explosive dashes with the ball.
 Besides this, he is an incredible and unpredictable dribbler, comfortable cutting inside to change the direction of play and use his vision".